-In the event that the matter is deemed a serious concern and does not meet the threshold for a child protection notification, the provider manages the matter in line with serious concern guidance and policies.
+In the event that it is clear that the matter is deemed a serious concern and does not meet the threshold for a child protection notification, the provider manages the matter in line with serious concern guidance and policies.
 The provider takes all reasonable and proportionate interim measures to protect the child, pending the outcome of any assessment or investigation.